Alfred Grislawski: On the Western Front

 Following a period of convalescence at the Wehrmacht hospital in Zaporozhye, present-day Zaporizhzhia, Grislawski was posted to the Western Front.
 He had received orders from Major Hermann Graf to report to the Wiesbaden-Erbenheim Airfield.
 Graf had been tasked with the creation of Jagdgruppe Süd (JGr Süd—Fighter Group South) in June 1943.
 The units primary objective was to intercept the high-flying Royal Air Force de Havilland Mosquito fighter-bomber and photo-reconnaissance aircraft.
 In August, the orders were augmented and JGr Süd was also tasked with combating the United States Army Air Forces (USAAF) heavy bombers in Defense of the Reich.
 Grislawski, who had arrived at Wiesbaden-Erbenheim Airfield on 5 August, was appointed Staffelkapitän (squadron leader) of the newly formed 1.
 Staffel of JGr Süd.

-Grislawski claimed his first two aerial victories on the Western Front on 17 August 1943.
+Grislawski claimed his first two aerial victories on the Western Front on 17 August 1943 when he shot down two Boeing B-17 Flying Fortress bombers.
 That day, the USAAF Eighth Air Force aimed at crippling the German aircraft industry in what would become the Schweinfurt–Regensburg mission.
 JGr Süd intercepted the USAAF bombers at 11:45 near Mannheim.
-For 40 minutes, the unit attacked the bombers and for the loss of two pilots killed in action claimed five aerial victories including two Boeing B-17 Flying Fortress bombers shot down by Grislawski.
+For 40 minutes, the unit attacked the bombers and for the loss of two pilots killed in action claimed five aerial victories including two B-17 bombers shot down by Grislawski.
 On 15 August, the Luftwaffe had ordered the redesignation of JGr Süd and ordered the expansion of the unit.
 In consequence, the unit was renamed to Jagdgeschwader 50 (JG 50—50th Fighter Wing) on 1 September, with Grislowski then commanding 1.
 Staffel of JG 50.
 On 6 September, the Eighth Air Force attacked the industrial areas of Stuttgart.
 The Stab and 1.
 Staffel intercepted the bombers northeast Stuttgart at 10:30.
 During the course of the battle, Grislawski claimed a B-17 bomber shot down.
 On 1 October, Grislawski was promoted to the rank of Hauptmann (captain).
 He claimed his last aerial victory with JG 50 on 14 October during the second Schweinfurt raid.
 JG 50 intercepted the bombers at 14:20 north of Hanau.
 During this encounter, Grislawski shot down a B-17 bomber south of Schweinfurt.
 This was JG 50's last operational mission.
-During a staff meeting held by the General der Jagdflieger held on 22 October it was decided that the JG 50 would be redisignated to I. Gruppe of Jagdgeschwader 301 (JG 301—301st Fighter Wing).
+During a staff meeting held by the General der Jagdflieger held on 22 October it was decided that the JG 50 would be redesignated to I. Gruppe of Jagdgeschwader 301 (JG 301—301st Fighter Wing).